carlreinecken/kiwi/README.md

 When no users are found it will return an empty array.

 The model instance on which `all()` was called will not be changed.
-As first optional parameter you can pass a suffix for the query, which could contain something like `ORDER BY name ASC`.
-The conditions and limit will stay, unless you pass `all('', true)`.
+The query will stay in the object, unless you pass `all(true)` to reset it.

 #### Count